Dr. Nashaat S. Hamza

 Chairman of Infection Control Consultant

-Internal Medicine | 35 years of experience | Speaks Arabic, English
+Internal Medicine | 35 years of experience | Speaks Arabic, English An ounce of prevention is worth a pound of cure

-Dr. Hamza obtained his medical degree from a prestigious university and underwent specialized training in Internal Medicine, Infectious Diseases, and Infection Control at renowned institutions.
+Dr. Nashat obtained his medical degree from a prestigious university and underwent specialized training in internal medicine, infectious diseases, and infection control at renowned institutions.
 A fellow of the American College of Internal Medicine and Infectious Diseases, he has actively contributed to clinical research studies.
 His patient care philosophy revolves around providing comprehensive, personalized treatments, with a strong emphasis on educating and empowering patients about preventive measures.

-In addition to his clinical responsibilities, Dr. Hamza plays a crucial role in preventing various infection disorders and ensuring patient safety within the institution.
+In addition to his clinical responsibilities, Dr. Nashat plays a crucial role in preventing various infection disorders and ensuring patient safety within the institution.
 He was honored with a prestigious award from the Saudi Ministry of Health for his exceptional commitment to patient safety during the COVID-19 pandemic.
-Engaging in various awareness initiatives and community outreach programs, Dr. Hamza actively promotes preventive measures against common infections and advocates for the importance of vaccinations
+Engaging in various awareness initiatives and community outreach programs, Dr. Nashat actively promotes preventive measures against common infections and advocates for the importance of vaccinations.

 Internal residency training, Case Western Reserve University, Cleveland, Ohio 1999-2001